forestrywhale/RL1_Navigation/README.md

 The code relay on a **Banana.exe** evironment for training and verification.
 Set up the Python 3.6 environment, and change the **env** to your local **Banana.exe** file path, then the file should be functional.

 #### Getting Started
-1. Download the environment the link below (For this project I used Linux)
+1. Download the environment the link below (For this project I used Windows x64, with Anaconda prompt.)
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)

 2. Place the file in the root folder of the repo and decompress it.